 Picture this scenario.
 You’re in love; maybe even living together.
 You cook, clean and take twice-weekly trips to Tesco together.
-To the outside world you look like Mr and Mrs Domestic Bliss.
+To the outside world, you look like Mr. and Mrs. Domestic Bliss.
 But while you’re partner seems to like it, they’re still refusing to put a ring on it.

 Of course, these days marriage isn’t the only form of commitment.
 Lots of couples now see having a child together as a bigger pledge than wedding vows.
 Others are content to cohabit without splashing out on rings and an expensive dress.
-But whatever its 21st century form, some people still struggle with commitment.
+But whatever its 21stcentury form, some people still struggle with commitment.

-Most couples realise that relationships can only work in the long-term with commitment from both partners.
+Most couples realize that relationships can only work in the long-term with commitment from both partners.
 So why then do some people, despite being in love with their partner, continue to fear the ‘C’ word?

 Loss of independence

 Committed relationships require compromise, but this can sometimes be mistaken for a total loss of independence.
-While regular all-night boozing or three week holidays with friends are probably unacceptable for most partners, being in a committed relationship doesn’t need to mean a total loss of self.
+While regular all-night boozing or three-week holidays with friends are probably unacceptable for most partners, being in a committed relationship doesn’t need to mean a total loss of self.
 While you might spend most of your time together in the early days, ‘Finding oneself’ is an important stage in all healthy relationships, where each partner questions: ‘Who am I?
 What do I want?
 What do I need?’
-The good news is, with communication most couples are able to reach a stage in their relationship called ‘Reconciliation’, when they have a good balance between feeling part of a twosome and feeling like individuals who enjoy time apart.
+The good news is, with communication most couples are able to reach a stage in their relationship called ‘Reconciliation’ when they have a good balance between feeling part of a twosome and feeling like individuals who enjoy time apart.
 Check out the ‘Changes and stages of a relationship’ insight for more on this.

 Avoiding past/parent’s hurt

 It’s normal for people who’ve been hurt in the past to worry that all relationships will end in pain or failure.
 This applies to both adult romantic relationships and a person’s experience of relationships as a child.
 Someone who suffered loss at a young age, whether through death or divorce, may have found it so painful they’ve since learned to form only superficial bonds to avoid being hurt again.
 The same may apply if they’ve experienced a painful breakup or bitter divorce as an adult.
-For lots of people this is unintentional, and they may not even be aware of the issue.
+For lots of people, this is unintentional, and they may not even be aware of the issue.

 The timing’s not right